IN THIS GUIDE

 Due to its exotic origins, ginger doesn’t take kindly to frosts, so plant it in the early spring and take care to pamper it as best you can.

-Do so, though, and you’ll be rewarded with delicious rhizomes that add a fiery kick and a frisson of flavour to curries and stir-fries, as well as a host of immune system-boosting benefits.
+Do so, though, and you’ll be rewarded with delicious rhizomes that add a fiery kick and a frisson of flavour to curries and stir-fries.

 A native of China, this ancient tree has made a successful transition to UK climes and offers an attractive option with delicately shaped leaves that won’t throw heavy shade.

-It will grow to a large size, though, so it’s not ideal for smaller gardens, but its medicinal properties (which were discovered fairly recently) include improved circulation.
+It will grow to a large size, though, so it’s not ideal for smaller gardens. [source]

 Ginseng also hails from the Far East, though it enjoys a more uneasy relationship with the British seasons and will appreciate being grown indoors.